mo-johnmo/documentation-example/doc/index.rst

 John's helpful Sphinx -> GitHub pages example
 =============================================
-Everything has to start somewhere and so does this intro.
+Everything has to start somewhere and so does this intro so let's get on with it.

 .. toctree::
    :maxdepth: 3